jscottb/listque/README.md

 C Linked list, Que, stack and tree library.

 This is a library I wrote mostly long ago.
 It contains functions to create and manage Link lists, Stacks and Queues.
-There is a set of nono-recursive tree functions as well, but will be the first to say they were never extensively tested.
+There is a set of non-recursive tree functions as well, but will be the first to say they were never extensively tested.

 Here is a simple example of the linked list functions in use.